amklenk/Professional-Portfolio/README.md

 * Each project image has a link to the actual project that is deployed upon clicking in a new window.
 * The page is responsive at the major breakpoints.

-Once the respository was installed locally, the index.html file was filled out with the skeleton and then the content.
-The tags (head, body, section, header, nav, main, article, and footer) were chosen to be as responsive as possible.
+Once the respository was installed locally, the index.html file was filled out with the skeleton and then the additional content.
+The tags (head, body, section, header, nav, main, and footer) were chosen to be as responsive as possible.
 The hero and project images were moved to the CSS style sheet as background images.
 As a result, the project images each have title attributes with descriptions of each image instead of alt attributes.

-The CSS style sheet, style.css, was created one piece of the site at time (starting at the top of the page with the hero).
-The sheet lists the variables and browswer styling first.
-The rest of the sheet is organized by the HTML sections and then, within each section styling designation, by element selector, class selector, and id selector.
+The CSS style sheet, style.css, lists the variables and browswer styling first.
+The rest of the sheet is organized by the HTML sections and then - within each section styling block - by element selector, class selector, and id selector.
 The media queries are listed last.
 Any pseudoclasses are listed after their original element/class/id styling blocks.
-Positioning was, and continues to be, the most difficult part of the site-building process.
-This resulted in a reworking of the site that changed the design.
+The positioning was reworked with flexbox and percentages as much as possible to make the design more responsive.

 ## Credits
 The following website was the inspiration behind the design of this porfolio site.